junetic/claude-hop/README.md

 Jump between Claude Code sessions across all projects.
 Instantly.

+Built for when you have multiple active Claude sessions across projects and need to switch without losing your place.

 Unlike `claude --resume`, this works across all projects from anywhere.

 Think of it like tmux for Claude sessions.